fqantonio/GoingInductive/README.md

 process, namely:

 1.  the less adapted to the school system;
-2.  the classroom management referening to students behavior;
+2.  the classroom management refering to students behavior;
 3.  in the **learning transfer** process: there must be some additional activities planned to accommodate this loss;
 4. Grade 7 and males, in less degree of concern, seems to benefit less